pegasone/pegasone.github.io/index.md

 <h4>2020-10-13</h4>

 I find the ACPO in <b>ACPO-14</b> to be more easily pronounced as 'ASKLEPIOS'.
-Let's take a look at ASKLEPIOS-14, or the ASKLEPIOS index today.
+Let's take a look at the ASKLEPIOS(-14) index today.

 ![Figure 28](/img/img034.png)